In Surah Al-Baqarah, the Quran describes the relationship between spouses using imagery that is both intimate and precise:

 “They are garments for you and you are garments for them.”

-While this is one of the most well-known verses about marriage, the depth of meaning within the word libās is often overlooked.
+While this is one of the most well-known verses about marriage, the deeper meaning of the word libās in Quran 2:187 is often overlooked.
 It is a metaphor that touches physical need, emotional safety, and spiritual growth.

 In this post, we will explore: